-Note: The University requires that students engaged in service-learning with high-risk populations (elderly, children, and persons with disabilities) carry liability insurance.
-The Office of Risk Management offers annual liability insurance policies to students for the reduced rate of $20.
-Academic departments housing service-learning courses or for-credit service internships are responsible for overseeing risk management compliance measures associated with these experiences.
-Faculty teaching service-learning courses should also familiarize themselves with their community partner organization’s requirements for volunteers.
-Service-learning students must comply with both University and community partner organization requirements as well as requirements set forth by Office of Service-Learning and the college, department, or program housing the service.
+- Academic departments housing service-learning courses are responsible for overseeing risk management compliance measures associated with these experiences.
+Faculty teaching service-learning courses should also familiarize themselves with their community partner organization organization’s requirements for volunteers.
+Service-learning students must comply with both community partner organization requirements as well as requirements set forth by Office of Service-Learning and the college, department, or program housing the service.

 Given that there are a number of risks involved in sending students out into the community, is it important to be intentional about minimizing and managing these risks.
 Risk management is defined by Young and Tomski (2002) as “the formal process by which an organization establishes its risk management goals and objectives, identifies and analyzes its risks, and selects and implements measures to address its risks in an organized fashion.”